 Emily Johnson is originally from Brantford, Ontario.
 She graduated from the Veterinary Technologist program at the University of Guelph, Ridgetown College in 1999.
 She worked in many different areas of veterinary medicine before her first summer at the Rescue Centre in 2010.
 Falling in love with Vancouver and with the Rescue Centre, she moved across the country and has called BC home since 2011.

-Shanie Fradette has been a Registered Animal Health Technologist since 2007 and joined the Marine Mammal Rescue Team in June 2008.
+Shanie Fradette has been a Registered Veterinary Technologist since 2007 and joined the Marine Mammal Rescue Team in June 2008.
 She is originally from Quebec and speaks French and English fluently.
 She came to the Rescue Centre with experience working with dolphins and turtles from an internship at a Rehabilitation Hospital in Florida.